Fled: Soundtrack

 A soundtrack consisting of mostly hip hop and R&B music was released on July 15, 1996, by Arista Records and Rowdy Records.
 It peaked at #60 on the Top R&B/Hip-Hop Albums.

 Reception

 Critical response

-Fled received generally negative reviews from critics.
+Fled was widely panned by critics.
 It holds an 18% rating on review aggregation website Rotten Tomatoes based on 33 reviews, with an average score of 4.36/10.

 "Stephen 'After Alec but better than Billy' Baldwin is one of two convicts on the run," wrote OK!.
 "Laurence The Matrix Fishburne is the other.
 Saucy Salma Hayek and Will Armageddon Patton are in there too.
 So now you don't have to actually watch it."

 Box office

 The film opened at No. 6 at the North American box office with $5.4 million.
-It has made $17.2 million in the domestic market, barely recovering its $25 million budget.
+In total it made $17.2 million in the domestic market and didn't get a worldwide release, failing to recover its $25 million budget during its theatrical run.